 The above four schools of musical thought and methods join beautifully in a unique four way collaboration of musical methods.
 To keep all nine elementary general music teachers on the same “page” without limiting their individual creativity and teaching style, the book series Game Plan by Jeff Kriske and Randy Delelles creatively ties these schools of thought together in a grade by grade level plan for a school year.

 In the general music class the students will also be exposed to musical literature of all times and from cultures around the world.
 Using these four schools of musical strategies, the Elementary General Music Curriculum will be an ever-widening spiral K–5, up the Music Pillars on which the Music Curriculum is based.

 Students at North Allegheny can start playing a musical instrument in the elementary schools.
 The students play their instruments twice a week: once in a small group lesson consisting of approximately 5 students, and once in a large group ensemble.
 The large group ensemble combines all students at the same level.
 Students can join the instrumental program at any time in the elementary school.
 Students should contact the instrumental instructor at their school for more information.

 The string program starts in 3rd grade and continues through 12th grade.
 Students who wish to play a string instrument can try out in 2nd grade in preparation for the following year.

-There are over 1,200 students playing a string instrument in the District.
-We have eight string specialists that service the students in grades 3-12.
+There are over 1,700 students playing a string instrument in the District.
+We have nine string specialists that service the students in grades 3-12.
 There are 7 elementary schools, 3 middle schools, intermediate school and high school.